JerrettDavis/RedditResponderBot/README.md

-# Reddit Responder Bot (TedCruzResponderBot)
+# Reddit Responder Bot

 This is a small proof of concept inspired by [this comment](https://old.reddit.com/r/MurderedByAOC/comments/mi1yar/this_is_pretty_rich/gt28m7p/) on Reddit.
 This application is capable of monitoring a list of subreddits for comments containing any number of trigger strings.
 When a comment with a matching trigger is detected, the bot with find an applicable template and respond with the template's configured response.

-# Getting Started

 ## Prerequisites